awslabs/aws-encryption-sdk-specification/framework/multi-keyring.md

 Next, for each [keyring](keyring-interface.md) in this keyring's list of [child keyrings](#child-keyrings), the keyring MUST call [OnEncrypt](keyring-interface.md#onencrypt).
-The [encryption materials](structures.md#encryption-materials) inputted into OnEncrypt is the input encryption materials if this is the first OnEncrypt call.
+The [encryption materials](structures.md#encryption-materials) input into OnEncrypt are the input encryption materials if this is the first OnEncrypt call.
-If this is not the first OnEncrypt call, the encryption materials inputted is the encryption materials outputted by the previous OnEncrypt call.
+If this is not the first OnEncrypt call, the encryption materials input into OnEncrypt are the encryption materials output by the previous OnEncrypt call.
 If the child keyring's [OnEncrypt](keyring-interface.md#onencrypt) fails, this OnEncrypt MUST also fail.

 If all previous [OnEncrypt](keyring-interface.md#onencrypt) calls succeeded, this keyring MUST return